 I’m the type of person who likes to save the best for last, especially when eating.
 However, today, that is not the case.
 The first place on the list is the main attraction of this island, the Third Battery Ruins.
 This is where the unique atmosphere of this island becomes most clear.

-Okinoshima Island is about 8 km around, and is dotted with old facilities from the former Japanese army, including 5 Battery Ruins and ammunition depot remains.
+Okinoshima Island is about 8 km around and is dotted with old facilities from the former Japanese army, including 5 Battery Ruins and the remains of an ammunition depot.
 Amongst these, the best and most thoroughly preserved of these is the Third Battery Ruins, which remains in almost the same state as it was back in the day.

-With a map in one hand, double-checking with the guiding signs scattered about the island, we head off on our hike
+With a map in one hand, we head off on our hike

 We aim for the battery ruins located in the center of the island, following the mountain path right before our eyes.
 Towards the back of the mountain path surrounded by trees, you can sometimes catch the sea peaking through.
 The combination of mountain and sea create a rather fanciful feeling.